-

 - A properly assigned Certificate of Title marked with the word "GIFT" in the sale price area.

-- A safety inspection certificate that is no more than 60 days old.
+- An emissions inspection certificate no more than 60 days old.

 - A written statement indicating the vehicle was given to the new owner as a gift.

-If you have questions about the procedure for gifting a vehicle, please contact your nearest motor vehicle office.
+If you have questions about the procedure for gifting a vehicle, please contact your nearest Motor Vehicle Bureau office.